LeoCheung0804/leocheung0804.github.io/_pages/about.md

 ---
 permalink: /
-title: "👦🏻 Leo's Personal Website"
+title: "👦🏻 Cheung Man Loc Leo's Personal Website"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
+  - /Cheung-man-loc-leo/
 ---

 - 👋 Hi there!